|

 Wales but today, lies entirely ruined and offering only a faint image of

 its once impressive past.
 In 1404, Owain Glyndwr seized the crumbling fortress.
 Within a few years the English regained possession but after 1408, Aberystwyth Castle lost its strategic value to the monarchy, and only minor repairs were attempted.
 During the Civil War, the castle became a victim of Oliver Cromwell's ruthless policy of slighting because the garrison sided with the king, Charles I. Most of the castle stone was pilfered by locals to build their homes.
-The Railway The Aberystwyth

 Electric Cliff Railway is the longest electric cliff railway in Britain.